w-marx/Scan2Loc/README.md

 # AR-Headset-Localization-in-Robot-Scanned-Workspaces-A-Benchmark-Pipeline

 ## Overview
 This repo provides an complete benchmark pipeline for evaluating localization in robot scanned workspaces.
 In detail it offers the following:

-#### Datasets
+### Datasets
 Multiple desktop datasets are provided in the `example_datasets` folder.
 Consisting of multiple scenes and matching `.vrs` recordings in them.

-#### Dataset creation
+### Dataset creation
 The scripts in the `data_gathering` folder along with the `shared` package allows the creation of new datasets.
 A guide on this is provided in `notebooks/DataGathering.ipynb`.

-#### Three Inference ready Localizers
+### Three Inference ready Localizers
-Furthermore it offers three inference ready localizers: a baseline PnP approach using keypoint matching, a PnP+L variant that refines estimates with line features, and a PnP+Ellipsoids variant leveraging object bounding boxes.
+Furthermore it offers three inference ready localizer families:

+**PnP Localizer**: using simple PnP for localization, this repo offers direct support for LightGlue, LoMa and E-LoFTR.
+**PnP+L Localizer**: using PnP for localization and refines it using lines.
+**Ellipsoid Localizer**: leveraging ellipse-ellipsoid bounding boxes to refine the localization.

-#### Evaluation Framework
+### Evaluation Framework
 The `headset_localization` package can be used to evaluate those localizers on new datasets and to finetune them.
+Providing metrics such as absolute and relative pose error, offline and online timings and 6D signed errors for failure type analysis.
+Furthermore it provides the gaze-intersection error, for intuitive assessment of localizers for the task of gaze based HRI.

 ## Getting Started
 #### For dataset creation